crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/user_guides/plugins/whm.md

 ![Enrolled_SE](img/whm-console-example/png)

-For the benefits, please visit the [Console section](https://docs.crowdsec.net/docs/next/console/intro)
+Check some of the console features in the [Console section](https://docs.crowdsec.net/docs/next/console/intro)

 ## Troubleshoot